python/cpython/Doc/library/os.path.rst

    On Windows, :envvar:`USERPROFILE` will be used if set, otherwise a combination of :envvar:`HOMEPATH` and :envvar:`HOMEDRIVE` will be used.
-An initial ``~user`` is handled by stripping the last directory component from the created user path derived above.
+An initial ``~user`` is handled by checking that the last directory component of the current user's home directory matches :envvar:`USERNAME`, and replacing it if so.

    If the expansion fails or if the path does not begin with a tilde, the path is returned unchanged.